Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Dark Side of Woodworking

-READ MORE Top Custom Woodworking Services in Tulsa for Your Unique Projects
+READ MORE Top Woodworking Workshops in Plano: Unleash Your Creativity Today

 But then I discovered the dark side of woodworking: the sanding.
 Oh boy, if I had a dollar for every hour I spent trying to get those edges just right!
 I had this random sander, the kind that grows on you like a bad habit.
 It spewed more dust than actually sanding anything.
 I remember standing there, a towel wrapped around my face, glaring at the cloud of sawdust while my dog, Sam, had a ball chasing it.